SNAP Benefits in Maine: How to Apply and Qualify

 SHARE

-The Supplemental Nutrition Assistance Program, or SNAP, helps you and your family buy groceries.
-This program provides monthly funds to low-income households in Maine to help you afford healthy food.
+The Supplemental Nutrition Assistance Program, or SNAP, helps you buy the food you need.
+It provides monthly funds to low-income individuals and families in Maine for purchasing groceries.

 SNAP Income Limits and Benefit Amounts in Maine